 NYSARC Trust Services can administer a MSA as a special needs trust so those funds remain available to pay for appropriate future medical services while enabling an individual to remain eligible for means-tested government benefits.

-Learn more about administering a Medicare Set-Aside account.
+Learn more about Medicare Set-Aside (MSA) account administration.

 "NYSARC Trust Services representatives have always been very professional and wonderful people to work with.
 They are doing great work with helping people in need."